Signs to Know Your Dog Is Happy

 Happy dogs love to play.
 Your dog should enjoy their playtime, seek it out, and be ready to engage in playful activities.
 They should look forward to taking walks.
 Some dogs also hop or bounce, which can look like dancing, to show their excitement.

-A dog that rolls over and shows off their belly is considered a very happy dog.
+A pup that rolls over and shows off their belly is considered a sign of a happy dog.
 Asking for affection in the form of belly rubs shows comfort, contentment, and trust.
 Your dog's relaxed body anticipating a hand to pet them or play with them is a sure sign of happiness.

 A clean, shiny coat is a sign of good health and an indicator that a dog isn’t experiencing any environmental or emotional stress.
-If a dog is shedding like crazy, unseasonably, or has flaky skin, consult your vet right away as this could be a sign of a health issue.
+If a dog is shedding like crazy, unseasonably, or has flaky skin, consult your vet right away as this could be a sign of a health issue, like allergies.

 The last sign your dog is happy is the excitement and enthusiasm they have when you arrive home.
-A happy dog should look forward to seeing you and greet you when you return home.
-A happy dog will be waiting for you at the door and will look for you to play with them at the park or for companionship while walking.
+A happy dog should look forward to seeing you and greeting you when you return home.
+Your pup will be waiting for you at the door and will look for you to play with them at the park or for companionship while walking.